nicyoong/zeltrixchatbot/README.md

 Zeltrix Bot is a Telegram chatbot that chats with you using AI.
 It remembers your conversation and replies thoughtfully.
 If you stop chatting for a while, it will gently remind you to continue.

-Click [here](https://t.me/zeltrixbot) to start a chat with the bot, subject to availability!
+Click [here](https://t.me/zeltrixbot) to start a Telegram chat with the bot, subject to availability!

 ---